Dorothy Norman: Photographer

 Norman never worked as a professional photographer; instead, she captured images of friends, loved ones and prominent figures in the arts and in politics.
 People she photographed included Jawaharlal Nehru, Indira Gandhi, Thomas Mann (with his wife Katia, or Katy), John Cage, Marcel Duchamp, Bernard Berenson, Albert Einstein, Theodore Dreiser, Elia Kazan, Lewis Mumford and Sherwood Anderson.

 She also photographed special sites, trees, harbors, churches and buildings.
 She detailed the interior of An American Place, Stieglitz's last gallery, in photographs included in America and Alfred Stieglitz, A Collective Portrait, published in 1934.
 She created an extended portrait study of Stieglitz (he returned the favour by creating a similar study of Norman).

 Norman's photographic work is noted for its clarity of vision, masterful blend of light and shading, and professional-quality printing techniques.

 Social activism

-During the 1930s and 1940s, Norman was active in various liberal causes, particularly civil rights, education, and independence for India; she was also a Zionist.
+During the 1930s and 1940s, Norman was active in various liberal causes, particularly civil rights, education, and independence for India.
 In order to draw attention to these causes, such as racial discrimination in America, Supreme Court decisions, and Nazi medical atrocities, she wrote different publications.
 She was a founding member of New York City's Liberal Party and a member of the Americans for Democratic Action, and served on the boards of both the New York Urban League and the National Urban League.